crackcomm/ocaml-boxroot/README.md

 module that boxes its underlying value, and may be implemented (through C stubs) as an abstract block (not followed by the GC) whose value is registered as a GC root.
-By selecting different implementations of Ref, we can evaluate the performance of root-registration APIs.
+By selecting different implementations of Ref, we can evaluate the overhead of root registration and scanning for various implementations, compared to a pure OCaml implementation.

 #### Implementations